-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1000 actual hour.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology student reach 450 and 900 actual hour. and when ultimate makeup student reachers 80 actual hours.
 At least one evaluation will occur prior to or at the midpoint of the academic year.